Caloundra - Kings Beach

 Caloundra - Kings Beach features high concentrations of lone person households and group households, with a lower-than-average median household size

 Family households constitute 54.5% of all households, including 10.7% couples with children, 33.4% couples without children, and 9.5% single parent families.
-Non-family households comprise the remaining 45.5%, with lone person households at 41.1% and group households making up 4.3%.
+Non-family households comprise the remaining 45.5%, with lone person households at 41.1% and group households at 4.3%.
 The median household size is 1.9 people, which is smaller than the Rest of Qld average of 2.5.

 Frequently Asked Questions - Households